-So, what are the different wood floor grades
+Learn more about the different wood floor grades and their characteristics below.

 The cleanest grade that gives the most uniform appearance.
-It allows for a small number of knots and black pin knots, usually up to 10mm and 5mm respectively.
-There will be a relatively small amount of colour variation in the timber itself and have a minimal amount of sapwood defects and filler.
+There will be a relatively small amount of colour variation in the timber itself.
+Allows a small number of knots and black pin knots.
+Minimal amount of sapwood defect and filler.

-A mix of prime and cleaner Nature grade boards, most planks will be sap free with some irregular grain and a limited number of knots allowed.
-Closed heartwood up to 55mm x 6mm, and irregular grain allowed.
-Knots up to 50mm with a limited amount of checks and end splits.
+A mix of prime and cleaner nature grade boards, most planks will be sap free with some irregular grain.
+Closed heartwood and irregular grain allowed.
+Knots with a limited amount of checks and end splits.